Infrastructure as Code Connection Profiles

 Determines one of the following authentication methods:

-• AWS Key & Secret: Used for services outside the AWS infrastructure.
+• AWS Key & Secret: Authenticates with an AWS access key and secret, which are used for services outside the AWS infrastructure.

 AWS Access Key